 As a relational therapist, I look at our challenges through the lens of our lived experiences.
 I work with individuals, couples, and families to help them discover more fulfilling ways of communicating with themselves and others.
 I do not practice from a framework of diagnosing, instead, I help you connect with your own resiliency and identify tools which allow you to tune in to your authentic self.
 Whether you are in a crisis or wanting to reexamine your life goals, together we make meaning out of your experiences and support you in creating the life and relationships you aspire for.
 It is a gift to share this journey with you.

-In addition to my clinical work, I am an adjunct professor at Antioch University New England’s master’s degree program in Couple and Family Therapy where I am also studying for my doctorate in Couple and Family Therapy.
-I am a current member of the American Association of Marriage and Family Therapists practicing under supervision in New York State.
+In addition to my clinical work, I am a teaching fellow at Antioch University New England’s master’s degree program in Couple and Family Therapy where I am also studying for my doctorate in Couple and Family Therapy.
+I am currently an American Association of Marriage and Family Therapy (AAMFT) Approved Supervisor Candidate and a member of AAMFT and NYAMFT.
 I earned my master’s degree in Clinical Psychology from Antioch University Southern California in 2002.

 Strengthening Communication Skills

 Self-Worth and Self-Esteem

 Longing for Purpose

 Deeper Connection to Self

 Family of Origin Issues